-Alcohol marketers use drinker identity and brand allegiance to entice underage youthDecember 14th, 2012 in Addiction /
+Alcohol marketers use drinker identity and brand allegiance to entice underage youthDecember 14, 2012 in Medicine & Health / Addiction

 While exposure to alcohol marketing is prevalent, and associated with both initiation and progression of alcohol use in underage youth, exactly how it works is not well understood.
 A new study of alcohol-specific cognitions – whether someone thinks of him/herself as a drinker or having a favorite brand of alcohol – has found that drinker identity and brand allegiance are indeed factors linking alcohol marketing and problematic drinking among experimental underage drinkers.